deviantony/docker-elk/extensions/apm-server/README.md

 }
 ```

-More configuration settings can be found for each language in the following documentation page: [Install APM
+Configuration settings for each supported language are available in the APM documentation: [APM Agents][apm-agents].
-agents][apm-agents].

 ## Checking connectivity and importing default APM dashboards